darkerego/clipw/README.md

 Python3 Powered Command Line Password Manager

 ## Installation:
+TODO: create install script to place lib dependencies in the right place.
 - Run pip3 install -r requirements.txt to install dependencies (only need pyaes)
 - Clone this repository to your computer.
 Place `clipw.py` somewhere in your system path (like /usr/local/bin).
 - Add executable permission to `clipw.py` (chmod +x)